microsoft/codecoverage/samples/VisualStudio/scenarios/scenario02/README.md

 ## Export code coverage report

-Opened coverage report can be exported to any supported format by using **Export Results** butt in the **Code Coverage Results** window toolbar.
+Opened coverage report can be exported to any supported format by using **Export Results** button in the **Code Coverage Results** window toolbar.

 ![export report](export.png)